 Necrophilia Was Never This Weird...

-While Alfred Hitchcock is called (correctly) The Master of Suspense, it appears to me that few of his films involve suspense exclusively.
-Some of his very best films are about love with the veneer of suspense: Notorious comes quickly to mind, as does Spellbound or Rebecca.
+While Alfred Hitchcock is called The Master of Suspense, it appears to me that few of his films involve suspense exclusively.
+Some of his very best films are about love with the veneer of suspense.
+Films like Notorious, Spellbound or Rebecca all revolve not so much on suspense or mystery but on love.

 Vertigo, one of his greatest films, is also about love: a very twisted love, built on obsession that borders on necrophilia, if not actually about that.